jthurteau/wrest/README.md

 Rooting happens when:

-- one (outer) script with it's own scope (closure) includes another, and
+- one (outer) script with it's own scope (closure) invokes another, and
 - the outer script "verifies" the other script first, and
 - the outer script gets an array from the returned value of the include, and
-- if any of the preconditions fail the outer script treats the result as an empty array (no data, not an error)
+- if any of the preconditions fail the outer script treats the result as an empty array (no data, not an error), and
+- the called script does not leak/vent (produce output)

 It is recommended that "root scripts" make no assumptions about variables provided in the local scope by the outer script.
 There is no mechanism for passing data from the outer script, the root script should only read from the "environment".
 The outerscript may buffer its local scope from the root script if appropriate.